NorthOcean/Project-Jocker-Xia/README.md

   Controls whether to draw visualized results on video frames.
 Accept the name of one video clip.
 The codes will first try to load the video file according to the path saved in the `plist` file (saved in `dataset_configs` folder), and if it loads successfully it will draw the results on that video, otherwise it will draw results on a blank canvas.
 Note that `test_mode` will be set to `'one'` and `force_split` will be set to `draw_results` if `draw_results != 'null'`.
   The default value is `null`.
 - `--draw_videos`: type=`str`, argtype=`temporary`.
-  Controls whether draw visualized results on video frames and save as images.
+  Controls whether to draw visualized results on video frames and save them as images.
 Accept the name of one video clip.
 The codes will first try to load the video according to the path saved in the `plist` file, and if successful it will draw the visualization on the video, otherwise it will draw on a blank canvas.
 Note that `test_mode` will be set to `'one'` and `force_split` will be set to `draw_videos` if `draw_videos != 'null'`.
   The default value is `null`.
 - `--epochs`: type=`int`, argtype=`static`.
   Maximum training epochs.
   The default value is `500`.
 - `--experimental`: type=`bool`, argtype=`temporary`.
-  NOTE: It is only used for code test.
+  NOTE: It is only used for code tests.
   The default value is `False`.
 - `--feature_dim`: type=`int`, argtype=`static`.
   Feature dimensions that are used in most layers.
   The default value is `128`.
 - `--force_anntype`: type=`str`, argtype=`temporary`.
   Assign the prediction type.
-It is now only used for silverballers models that are trained with annotation type `coordinate` but want to test on datasets with annotation type `boundingbox`.
+It is now only used for silverballers models that are trained with annotation type `coordinate` but to be tested on datasets with annotation type `boundingbox`.
   The default value is `null`.
 - `--force_clip`: type=`str`, argtype=`temporary`.
   Force test video clip (ignore the train/test split).
 It only works when `test_mode` has been set to `one`.